Elementary Education

 A study of the role of assessment in educational change.
 The course examines alternative evaluation strategies in elementary education, ethics in assessment, and strategies for acquiring assessment data in the classroom.
 Interpretation and use of assessment data are emphasized.

 ELED 7220.
-Elementary Inclusive Environments.
+Elementary Classroom Environments.
 3 Hours.

 ELED 7230.
 Teachers as Mentors, Coaches, and Leaders in Elementary Education.
 3 Hours.